 We have done very few classes in the last 3 years.
-The last one we did was similar to this except we were using a Korg MS 20/ Mini as our hands on device to follow along with what was being covered.
+This SH01A installment will be 2nd one in 2019.
+The original Subtractive Synthesis class we did was similar to this except we were using a Korg MS 20 Mini as our hands on device so the students could follow along with what was being covered.
 The MS 20 Mini was current at the time but the gist of the topic at hand like what is covered in this installment, was Subtractive Synthesis.

-If all goes well we will be offering classes more often.
+The last class went well and we will be offering classes more often.
 Breaking down the shop to make way for the attendees and some other elements have caused this lapse in what was for years, a frequently updated and rotating class schedule.
 This is the price of having a small shop and too much gear setup-breaking it down for the class.

 We are not complaining-the gear is why we do this in the first place.